alexdenker/htc2022_LPD/README.md

 ## Method

 We implemented a modified [learned primal-dual](https://arxiv.org/abs/1707.06474) (LPD) model trained using synthetic training data.
 The LPD model is a type of learned iterative method which integrates the forward operator and its adjoint directly into the network architecture.
 It mimics the traditional primal-dual algorithm but uses neural network components instead of the proximal mappings.
-Empirical studies have also shown that models of this type are more data efficient (see for example [Baguer et. al. (2020)](https://iopscience.iop.org/article/10.1088/1361-6420/aba415)).

-However, the learned primal-dual architecture is not specialized to limited-angle tomography.
-We are aware that there exist deep learning methods that are more adapted to limited-angle CT, for example the work by [Bubba et. al. (2018)](https://arxiv.org/abs/1811.04602).
-Nonetheless, we wanted to give it a shot.
+We choose this type of model, because in some experiments is has been shown that models of this type are more data efficient (see for example [Baguer et. al. (2020)](https://iopscience.iop.org/article/10.1088/1361-6420/aba415)).
+However, the learned primal-dual architecture is not specialized to limited-angle tomography. there exist deep learning methods that are maybe more adapted to limited-angle CT, for example the work by [Bubba et. al. (2018)](https://arxiv.org/abs/1811.04602).
+Nonetheless, we wanted to give LPD a shot.
 Our implementation follows the [Dival](https://github.com/jleuschn/dival) libary.

 Important for our approach is the generation of synthetic training phantoms and the simulation of corresponding measurement data.
 Especially for limited-angle CT some parts, i.e. edges with specific orientations, cannot be reconstructed.
 So our deep learning approach has to predict these missing image parts.
-In order for this inpainting to work reliably, the training data should match the challenge data.
-We used four different methods to create synthetic phantoms and used our forward operator to simulate limited-angle measurements.
+In order for this inpainting to work reliably, the training data distribution should match the challenge data as closely as possible.
+We used four different methods to create synthetic phantoms and used the forward operator to simulate limited-angle measurements.

 ### Training